SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 All API services MUST be configured to use the Secure RBAC role model by enabling `enforce_new_defaults` and `enforce_scope` of the oslo.policy library.

-If custom policy rules to any API by a CSP, the following MUST be adhered to:

-1. The `policy_file` option of the oslo.policy library MUST be set to the name of the policy override file and not rely on default paths.
+If custom policy rules are added to an API by a CSP the `policy_file` option of the oslo.policy library SHOULD be explicitly set to the name of the policy override file and not rely on the corresponding default path.
-2. The custom policy rules MUST NOT extend the privileges of the roles mentioned in this standard.

 Example configuration entries: